bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 Rethink some dot category shapes?

 # TODO
-Make filmstrip past and future colours light or dark based on paused or playing.

 Accessed or activated scene or verse should show in styling of filmstrip just like slider and lyrics.

 # FIXME